 Her joy is like a spark–that starts a fire, not the burning kind, but the warming kind, you feel it from your head all the way down to your toes.
 (Her laugh is contagious, like scientifically contagious.)
 And though she’s never been a “mom,” she knows how to love.
 Fiercely, compassionately, and tenderly.
 With every fiber in her being.
 She celebrates your victories, mourns your losses, and somehow shows up (with take-out, and party supplies) to cheer you on–your whole life.
 She’s the aunt that was there at your kindergarten play, and your bridal shower, and somehow now is rocking your baby and playing peek-a-boo with him–the way she did once with you when you were a baby.
 And looking back–you can’t even imagine your life without her.
-Because she loved you, with every fiber in her being–with the life that was given to her.
+Because she loved you, completely–with the life that was given to her.
 She gave it all away.
 Dumped it out like a big bottle of champagne, letting it spill all over.

-This kind of woman–who never had children–is still a “life-givers.”
+This kind of woman–who never had a child–is still a life-giver.

-She still fuels her world, her people, her workplace, her atmospheres with LIFE.
+A woman like this, fuels her world, her people, her workplace, her atmosphere with LIFE.